The-Microservice-Dungeon/docs/docs/robot/robot.md

     }

-* robot service: validate robot position and do the upgrade (answer is success or failure)
+Robot service: validate robot position and do the upgrade (answer is success or failure)

-* After that the trading services is trowing an event, which the player has to conusme to be informed abeout succes or failure of his command.
+After that the trading services is trowing an event, which the player has to conusme to be informed abeout succes or failure of his command.
 This is seen as a `trade` by the trading service.
 [Trading Service Deep Dive](/tradingIntro.md)

 The robot service only has to validate the position of the given robot and check if the bought upgrade is possible.